In this article, we'll make a comparison between Wise vs. TorFX. Which one is better for US customers? Which one is cheaper? Find out more here.

 If you’re looking for a cross border payment provider with the same speed and convenience as Zelle, check out Wise.
-Set up your transfer online or in the Wise app, get the real mid-market exchange rate, and save up to 6x on fees compared to using your regular bank.
+Set up your transfer online or in the Wise app, get the mid-market exchange rate, and you may save on fees compared to using your regular bank.

 Zelle doesn’t charge for domestic payments - however, Zelle is not available for international transfers.
 Both the sender and recipient of a Zelle payment must have US based bank accounts and phone numbers.